KatherineMichel/python-and-django-resources/README.md

 https://twitter.com/raymondh/status/1136076427218964480 | Raymond Hettinger on Twitter: "#Python 3.8 news: The beta release out.
 Please download it and try out the new features: shared memory multiprocessing, walrus operator, positional-only notation ...
 Let us know if anything can be made better.
 But no complaints that it is too fast ;-) https://t.co/9mlvs0luFv" https://realpython.com/python37-new-features/ | Cool New Features in Python 3.7 – Real Python

-https://docs.python.org/3/using/windows.html | 3.
+http://techrights.org/2019/02/06/microsoft-as-a-snake/ | The Evolution of Microsoft Embracing Python Like a Python Snake | Techrights https://docs.python.org/3/using/windows.html | 3.
 Using Python on Windows — Python 3.7.3 documentation
 https://devblogs.microsoft.com/python/python-in-the-windows-10-may-2019-update/